 August 5, SSN 772 moored at Alava Pier in Subic Bay, Philippines, for a routine port call.

-September 20, The Greeneville moored outboard the USS Emory S. Land at Alpha Wharf in Apra Harbor, Guam, for a six-day Fleet Maintenance Availability (FMAV).
+September 20, The Greeneville moored outboard the USS Emory S. Land at Alpha Wharf in Apra Harbor, Guam, for a six-day FMAV.

 November 3, USS Greeneville moored at Wharf S10 on Joint Base Pearl Harbor-Hickam following a six-month deployment.